david-frazee/LinkedTemplates/AzureFirewall/ReadMe.md

 10. Select Add.

-***Notes:***

-***•	When Forced Tunneling is enabled, DNAT rules are no longer supported due to asymmetric routing.
+***Notes: When Forced Tunneling is enabled, DNAT rules are no longer supported due to asymmetric routing.
 This can be resolved with a User-Defined Route on the AzureFirewallSubnet Route Table configuration.***

-***•	Creating Azure Firewall with Availability Zones that use newly created Public IPs is currently not supported.
+*** Creating Azure Firewall with Availability Zones that use newly created Public IPs is currently not supported.
 Zonal Public IPs created beforehand may be used without issue or you can use Azure PowerShell, CLI, and ARM Templates for the deployment.
 For more information about these known issues, see Known Issues.***

 #### Create Route Tables for environment
 We’ll be creating 4 Route Tables in this step.
 1 for the Spoke Network to force traffic to the Azure Firewall; 1 for the Azure Firewall to force traffic to on-premises; 1 for the on-premises virtual network gateway; and 1 for the on-premises network to return traffic back to its respective firewall.